October 2021 Update: This cookie has been given a major upgrade! I mean, just check out this cookie compared to the original recipe:

 Ultimately, my goal was to create a giant chocolate chip cookie that was high in protein but still tastes delicious.
-Foods that are packed with protein often just taken on the artificial flavor of protein powder, so I wanted to make sure these tasted like the real deal.
+Foods that are packed with protein often just take on the artificial flavor of protein powder, so I wanted to make sure these tasted like a legit cookie.

 I’m sure a lot of you are familiar with Lenny & Larry’s cookies.
 They’re the leading “protein cookie” on the market, and it seems a lot of people love them.
-I happen to not like them at all- to me, they’re quite cardboard-y.
+I happen to not like them at all, but that’s just me.

 I wanted to use Lenny & Larry’s as a my jumping-off point for these cookies.
 In terms of size, I wanted them to be larger, and I wanted the nutrition to be more appealing.
 Here’s how they end up comparing:

-Through my many trials of these cookies, I played with the ratios to try to make these as “macro friendly” as possible.
-However, trying to go super lower calorie just didn’t work.
-This final recipe is the most appealing I could make the nutrition while having it still taste like a REAL cookie.
+Through my many trials of these cookies, I played with the ratios to try to make these as “macro-friendly” as possible.
+However, trying to go super low-calorie just didn’t work.
+This final recipe is the most appealing I could make the nutrition while having this hold us as a delicious cookie.

 Main Protein Source: A Whey/Casein Blend.

-I purposely undercooked this version in hopes of preventing it from drying out, but that resulted in the middle being undercooked and the outside being dry.
-Meh.
-If all you have is whey protein it will work, but is definitely not my preferred ingredient.
+I purposely undercooked the whey protein cookie in hopes of preventing it from drying out, but that resulted in the middle being undercooked and the outside still becoming dry.
+You’ll also see that the whey protein caused the cookie to spread out much thinner.